PAIR-code/lit/documentation/frontend_development.md

-This may seem like a bit of work for a simple module, but the pattern of using purely observable data to declaratively specify what gets rendered is very powerful for simpligying the logic around building larger, more complex components.
+This may seem like a bit of work for a simple module, but the pattern of using purely observable data to declaratively specify what gets rendered is very powerful for simplifying the logic around building larger, more complex components.

 ### Escape Hatches